 The training-coaching event held in Son La province on the 8th of July 2020, co-organised by GIZ and VIETRADE, aimed to build capacity for Trade Support Organisations, Trade Promotion Institutes (TPOs/TPIs) and small and medium enterprises (SMEs) to successfully export fresh fruits to China, considering the changing requirements from the Chinese market.

 At the event, participants were provided with updated information on regulations and procedures to obtain the certificate of origin (C/O) for their products and on SPS requirements and procedures for imported fresh fruits from Vietnam to China.
-Practical cases were used as examples for participants to grasp the current situation of Vietnam – China trade more clearly.
-An outlook on expected Chinese requirements, likely to be instituted in the near future, was given and strategies on how to best prepare compliance with them were discussed upon.
-Additionally, information on packaging design for agricultural products were given by a designer from the well-known Korean Mas C&G Co., Ltd. Finally, the new traceability ecosystem which is under development by VIETRADE to wholly support enterprises in trade facilitation for domestic and international markets was introduced.
+Practical cases were demonstrated as examples for participants to grasp the current situation of Vietnam – China trade more clearly.
+An outlook on expected Chinese requirements, likely to be instituted in the near future, was also envisioned collectively and strategies on how to best prepare compliance with them were discussed.
+Additionally, key information on packaging design of agricultural products was shared by a designer from the well-known Korean Mas C&G Co., Ltd. In the end, the new Vietnamese traceability ecosystem which is under development by VIETRADE to wholly support enterprises in trade facilitation within the domestic and international markets was introduced.
 The traceability ecosystem aims to provide a comprehensive service to SMEs.
-It will cover various themes along the value chain from production, processing, packaging, storage, transportation arrangement, SPS inspection services in and outside of Vietnam, banks and lawyers and trade promotion services.
+It will cover various themes along the value chain including production, processing, packaging, storage, transportation arrangement, SPS inspection services in and outside of Vietnam, relevant banks, potential cases where lawyers’ support are needed, and trade promotion services.

-At the training-coaching event, more than 100 participants and experts joined the virtual group created by VIETRADE on the popular social media platform zalo.
+More than 100 participants and experts joined the virtual group created by VIETRADE on the popular social media platform zalo.
 Through this moderated zalo group, VIETRADE aims to create a forum for connection, exchange, advice and support among businesses, support organisations and experts to successfully export agro-products to China.